lranasingha/test-gen-ai/README.md

-# Generative AI tools for Code Generation
+# Generative AI tools for Coding

-A playground project to keep code generation experiements done using generative AI tools like Github Copilot and ChatGPT.
+A playground project to keep code generation experiments done by using generative AI tools like Github Copilot and ChatGPT.